mybeliefs/mybeliefs.github.io/docs/New Testament/General Letters/2 john.md

 - Most likely writing to a church vs a specific lady
 - Watch out for deceivers who taught that Jesus rose spiritually but not physically
 - Told to have "nothing" to do with these people

-### Difficulties
-None.

-## Observations

-- There will be many false teachers.
-We are not to accept or support them in any way.

-## Chapters (1)

-### Ch 1

-> Love one another, Walk according to His commands, Many deceivers have gone out into the world

-- ... that we love one another `5`
-- walk according to His commandments `6`
-- many deceivers have gone out into the world, those who do not confess the coming of Jesus Christ in the flesh `7`
-- Whoever goes on ahead and does not abide in the teaching of Christ `9`
-  - does not have God, do not bring him into your home `10`
-  - whoever greets him takes part in his wicked works `11`